gustavomgama/popmenu_api/README.md

 ---

 ## JSON → Application Model Conversion Tool

-The application includes a specialized conversion tool to serialize and persist data from `json` files into the restaurant menu system.

 ### How to Run:
 The tool is exposed via a HTTP endpoint.
 To perform a conversion, ensure the server is running and submit a POST request with your JSON payload: